-But what struck me most about the picture was something I never noticed before, and that was my reason for saving it: the sparkle in my eyes had already started to fade at only 4 months into the relationship.
-It’s so subtle, but actually not subtle at all compared to the pictures of me now.
+But what struck me most about the picture was something I had never noticed before, and that was my reason for saving it: the sparkle in my eyes had already started to fade, at only 4 months into the relationship.
+It’s so subtle, but actually not subtle at all, compared to the pictures of me now.

 Don’t feel an ounce of jealousy for the new target!

-Don’t wallow, not even for a minute, in self-doubt, believing that you somehow were not “good enough” to make the narcissists happy.
+Don’t wallow, not even for a minute, in self-doubt, believing that you somehow were not “good enough” to make the narcissist happy.

 I recommend you not even stay updated about your ex.
 Facebook has a block button for a reason.
 Use it.
 Cut all contact if possible.
-Just knowing that the narcissists will eventually destroy the new target in the same way he tried to destroy you is like helplessly watching a train wreck that you have no power to prevent.
+Just knowing that the narcissist will eventually destroy the new target in the same way he tried to destroy you, is like helplessly watching a train wreck that you have no power to prevent.